rurri/serverless-resources-env/README.md

 ## Common Error

 `Unexpected key 'Environment' found in params`.
 Your aws-sdk is out of date.
-Setting environment variables on lambdas is brand new.
-See the Important node above.
+Setting environment variables on lambdas is new.
+See the Important note above.

 ## Config

-By default, the mapping is written to a .env file located at `.<stage-name>-env`.
+By default, the mapping is written to a .env file located at `.<region>_<stage-name>_env`.
 This can be modified by setting an option in serverless.yml.

 ```
 custom:
   resource-output-file: .alt-resource-file
 ```

-## PreRequisites

-Only works with the aws provider npm package `aws-sdk` must be >= `2.7.5`